Skip to:

 Our six specialist Schools contain outstanding academic departments, faculties, and research centres.
 Each is home to a unique range of expert teaching and research, and each is taking a dynamic approach to ensuring that social responsibility features prominently in its work.

 This page gives you a glimpse of some of the key activities we are currently involved in or have completed in recent years.
 Our activities are grounded with social justice, and developing an ethical culture for all.
-City's thought leadership in areas of corporate social responsibility (CSR) and embedding ethics in our teaching are good examples of social responsibility in action.
+City St George's thought leadership in areas of corporate social responsibility (CSR) and embedding ethics in our teaching are good examples of social responsibility in action.

 Ethics in teaching and research

-City is developing socially responsible professionals through teaching and research.
+City St George's is developing socially responsible professionals through teaching and research.
 We have changed our teaching over the years to reflect the professional standards expected in the society, including the places of work.

 Some examples of ethics in teaching and research include: